-General Information Name: Date: Grade/Setting: Class: Length of Lesson Subject/Unit: Knowle lge of Context and Learners to Inform Teaching In the box below: $\Box$ Describe the type of school where you are eaching (i.e., preschool, elementary , middle school, high school, other; and urban, suburban, rural) List any special features of your school or classroom setting (e.g., charter, co-teaching, themed magnet, classroom aide, bilingual, team taught with special education teacher) that will affect your teaching in this learning segment.
+(General Information Name: Date: Grade/Setting: Class: Length of Lesson: Subject/Unit: Knowledge of Context and Learners to Inform Teaching In the box below: \Box Describe the type Describe the type of school where you are teaching (i.e., preschool, elementary, middle school, high school, other; and urban, suburban, rural) List any special features of your school or classroom setting (e.g., charter, co-teaching, themed magnet, classroom aide, bilingual, team taught with special education teacher) that will affect your teaching in this learning segment.
 Describe any district, school, or cooperating teacher requirements, or expectations that might affect your planning or delivery of instruction, such as required curricula, pacing plan, use of specific instructional strategies, or standardized tests.
-Also address the following points related to learne s: - learners in the class, number of males and females. □ Explain required o or needed supports, acco r learners that will affect your instruction in this learning $\Box$ Include the variet y of learners in your clas proom culture who may require diffe erent strategies/supports or accommodations/modifications to instruction or assessment: English/Dual Language Learners, learners with gifted Intellectual abilities needing greater support or challenge; other personal/cultural/community assets; learners with Individualized Education Plans or 504 plans; struggling readers, and learners who are underperforming or those with gaps in academic knowledge.
+Also address the following points related to learne ers: - , age range, number of learners in the class, number of males and females. □ Explain required of \Box Include the variet y of learners in your clas sroom culture e who may require different strategies/supports or accommodations/modifications to instruction or assessment: English/Dual Language Learners, learners with gifted Intellectual abilities needing greater support or challenge; other personal/cultural/community assets; learners with Individualized Education Plans or 504 plans; struggling readers, and learners who are underperforming or those with gaps in academic knowledge.